sideprotocol/atomic-swap-solidity/spec/README.md

 - `Taker Token`: A taker token is the tokens that a taker uses to accept and execute an existing order created by a maker.
 Taker tokens are used to pay for the assets they acquire when they execute a trade.
 Initially, taker tokens are deposited into the smart contract by the taker and then transferred to the maker if the trade is executed successfully
 - `Bid`: A bid is a type of order in which a trader expresses the intention to purchase a specific asset at a certain price.
 Bids are typically placed by buyers who are willing to pay a specified amount for an asset.
 - `Bidder`: A bidder is an individual or entity participating who submits bids or offers to purchase a specific asset at a specified price or under certain conditions.
 Bidders compete with each other to secure the best possible terms for their desired transactions.
 A bidder may also be referred to as a `Taker` if their bid is accepted by the `Maker`.
-- `Counter-offer`: A counter-offer is a response made by a `Maker` in a negotiation or trade to the initial offer made by a `Bidder`.
-It occurs when a `Maker`, after receiving a bid or offer, proposes a different price or terms for the trade.
-If the Bidder accepts the counter-offer, they cancel their previous bid offer and place a new bid offer that matches the counter-offer, resulting in the completion of the entire trade.
 - `Designate`: A maker is allowed to explicitly specify or select a particular counterparty (a Recipient, in the form of an address) as the exclusive taker of the order.
 When the `Designate` feature is enabled, only the recipient can bid on this order.
 - `Recipient`: A recipient becomes the sole taker of an order when the maker designates a specific counterparty for the transaction.
 - `Expiration`: Expiration refers to the predefined date and time at which an order or contract automatically becomes invalid or no longer active.
 Both orders initiated by `Maker` and bids submitted by `Bidder` must include an expiration date.